shadowmewtwogx2020/shadowmewtwogx2020/README.md

 - 💞️ I’m looking to collaborate on nothing.
 - 📫 How to reach me. you can't
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: mas6y6 is a horrible person
+- ⚡ Fun fact: fun facts are not fun

 bye..